 - Record observations and thought processes, measure with accuracy, and communicate with relevance, meaning and insight

 In seventh grade, students begin the formal Algebra I course, with special emphasis on linear functions.
 As students learn about linear functions, they learn to represent the linear functions in multiple ways: as verbal descriptions, equations, tables, and graphs.
 They also learn to model real‐world situations using linear function in order to solve problems arising from the situations.

 Seventh grade course two has been organized to provide students with the tools to think independently, to solve problems, and to question whether an answer is reasonable.
 The work that students complete varies from computational work to application of those concepts to solve problems.

-The focus of the course is building the foundation necessary for success in the study of algebra.
 Students will reinforce basic computation skills and become familiar with the following: the properties of mathematics; the language of algebra; solving one step, two step and multi-step equations; adding, subtracting, multiplying and dividing rational numbers and integers; solving inequalities; graphing equations and inequalities; ratios; proportions; percents; powers and roots and beginning function work.

 - Real Number System

 - Algebraic Expressions

 - Angle Properties and Straight Lines

 - Geometric Construction